Last Updated on August 17, 2022 by Ran

 You can either print out your flight itinerary or just take a screenshot on your phone.
 Personally, I never have anything printed out whenever I travel, international or otherwise.
 What’s important is that your flight itinerary clearly shows both your departure and return dates.
 Especially if you’re a first-timer, you better have a return ticket to prove that you’re still planning to come back to our country.

 One girl on YouTube revealed that she was offloaded on her first attempt to go abroad because she didn’t know that she had to have a return ticket.
 She had only booked one way, thinking she could just book a return ticket whenever she felt like it.
 Quite obviously, the IO offloaded her immediately.

 - Must state the dates of your stay

-- If staying at relatives or friends, must have proof showing the relationship
+- If staying with relatives or friends, must have proof showing the relationship

 You can’t just visit another country without having a place to stay, right?
 Make sure to prepare your print-outs or screenshots of your accommodation.
 The IO is going to make sure that your stay dates match your departure and arrival dates, so there better not be any contradictions there.

-If you’re staying with family or other people you know, though, you may be asked to show sufficient proof that you’re really related to then in some way.
+If you’re staying with family or other people you know, though, you may be asked to show sufficient proof that you’re really related to them in some way.

 - Not required, but it would help

-Booked tours aren’t required at all, but if you have any, it would help to show the IO that you’re really just a tourist.
+Booked tours aren’t required at all, but if you have any, it will help to show the IO that you’re really just a tourist.